star-whale/starwhale/docs/docs/quickstart/standalone.md

 ## Installing Starwhale

-Starwhale has three types of instances: Standalone, On-Premises, Cloud Hosted.
-Starting with standalone mode is ideal for understanding and mastering Starwhale.
+Starwhale has three types of instances: Standalone, On-Premises, and Cloud Hosted.
+Starting with the standalone mode is ideal for quickly understanding and mastering Starwhale.
 You install Starwhale Standalone by running:

 ```bash